 In order to build relationships with your classmates, we will have small group breakout sessions via virtual meeting software or in-person.
 This is dependent on each individual course and instructor.
 In these small groups you will have time to communicate and collaborate to complete various activities, projects and design challenges.

 You will be encouraged to schedule 1:1 time with your instructor during set office hours each week.
 During these 1:1 sessions you will be able to connect with your instructor and discuss anything that you might need extra help with.

-Field Visits have always been an important part of our program so we are thankful to be able to provide them virtually!
+Field Visits have always been an important part of our program so we are thankful to be able to provide them virtually and in-person!
 You will get a thorough tour of the showroom while gaining product knowledge, with time for Q&A at the end.
 These Showrooms will be happy to invite you to come see them in person once business is back to normal.
 For showrooms that are open and accepting visitors, we will be offering some in-person, small group tours.

 We strongly believe that communication will be more important than ever with this hybrid learning approach.
 Each instructor will set communication guidelines – in general if you email an instructor with a question we require a response within 24 hours on a weekday and 48 hours on the weekends.
 Please feel free to reach out to the Heritage Team – we are here for you.